nvaccess/nvda/devDocs/startupShutdown.md

     1. NVDA+q
         - test: `startupShutdownNVDA.Quits from keyboard, Restarts`
     1. An input gesture to restart
-        - to test:
-            1. Configure NVDA to load the Welcome dialog on start
-            1. assign the input gesture to restart
-            1. trigger the input gesture
-            1. if the exit dialog is turned on, ensure it loads and is accepted
-            1. ensure the existing process is killed and the Welcome dialog loads
     1. After changing some settings (eg installed add-ons or UI language), user prompted on dialog exit.
     1. Via the NVDA menu -> Exit
         - test: `startupShutdownNVDA.Quits from menu`